SkillWrapper: Generative Predicate Invention for Task-level Robot Planning: Reproducibility Statement

-Relational predicates are the basic units of the abstract representation of the low-level state space.
+~\\ Relational predicates are the basic units of the abstract representation of the low-level state space.
 In this section, we characterize the conditions of the learned representations of a finite set of skills using relational predicates to support high-level planning, in the context of model learning.
 From here, chaining the skills is enabled by applying predicates from the representation of each low-level skill to others for clustering (described in Section~\ref{subsec:operatorlearning}).

-Effective skill planning requires an accurate abstract model and grounding function.
+Effective skill planning requires an accurate abstract model and grounding functions.
 All forms of abstractions are typically lossy, i.e., while learning an abstract transition model, certain low-level environment details may not be captured.
-Conversely, the learned model must accurately retain the information needed to produce sound and complete plans.
-In this section, we characterize the conditions under which an abstract model facilitates exact, sound, and/or complete planning, for the purpose of constraining how we can \textit{construct} such a model.
+Conversely, the learned model must accurately retain the information needed to produce plans to guarantee soundness and completeness.
+In this section, we characterize the conditions under which an abstract model facilitates correct, sound, and complete planning, for the purpose of constraining how we can \textit{construct} such a model.

-To begin formalizing the relationship between a skill $\skill \in \Skills$ and some abstract model $\DefModel$, we define two sets, $\bm{\alpha}_\skill$ and $\bm{\zeta}_\skill$, representing the states in which the model predicts that the skill may either be initiated (when $s \in \bm{\alpha}_\skill$) or terminated (when $s \in \bm{\zeta}_\skill$), respectively.
+To begin formalizing the relationship between a skill $\skill \in \Skills$ and some abstract model $\Model$, we define two sets, $\EstInitiationSet[\skill]$ and $\EstTerminationSet[\skill]$, representing the states in which the model predicts that the skill may either be initiated (when $s \in \EstInitiationSet[\skill]$) or terminated (when $s \in \EstTerminationSet[\skill]$), respectively.

-\begin{definition} Given a skill instance $\skillInstance \in \Grounded{\Skills}$ and abstract model $\DefModel$, we define $\bm{\alpha}_{\skillInstance}$ and $\bm{\zeta}_{\skillInstance}$ as follows:
+\begin{definition} Given a skill instance $\skillInstance \in \Ground{\Skills}$ and abstract model $\Model$, we define $\EstInitiationSet[\skill]$ and $\EstTerminationSet[\skillInstance]$ as follows:

-For a non-instantiated skill $\skill \in \Skills$, we define $\bm{\alpha}_{\skill} = \cup_{\skillInstance} \bm{\alpha}_{\skillInstance}$ and $\bm{\zeta}_\skill = \cup_{\skillInstance} \bm{\zeta}_{\skillInstance}$. \end{definition}
+For a non-instantiated skill $\skill \in \Skills$, we define $\EstInitiationSet[\skill] = \cup_{\skillInstance} \EstInitiationSet[\skillInstance]$ and $\EstTerminationSet[\skill] = \cup_{\skillInstance} \, \EstTerminationSet[\skillInstance]$. \end{definition}

-We define an exact abstract model as one that perfectly captures the initiation set and termination set of all skills.
+We define a \emph{correct} abstract model as one that perfectly captures the pre-success set and success set of all skills.
 Although such a representation is infeasible to learn in practice, its properties provide an ``ideal case'' from which other definitions can weaken assumptions.